Mikelcarbones06/e-hubxDamm26_SmartBuy/DOCUMENTATION.md

 Similarity % = 1 − (Distance / max_distance)
 ```

-The four episodes — China Supply-Side Reform (2017), European Energy Crisis (2021), Yunnan El Niño (2023), and Russia-Ukraine War (2022) — were curated based on documented market outcomes with real price data.
+The three episodes — China Supply-Side Reform (2017), European Energy Crisis (2021), Yunnan El Niño (2023) — were curated based on documented market outcomes with real price data.
 The ghost chart overlay shows the historical price trajectory from the entry point, enabling the procurement team to visualise what happened next in similar conditions.

 ---